 Weather: What Forces Affect Our Weather? ( This site may be offline. )

 Atmosphere and energy balanceThe atmosphere is the critical element controlling Earth's global energy balance.
 Relatively small quantities of "trace gases" such as carbon dioxide and methane play an important role in trapping heat in the atmosphere and elevating the overall surface temperature.
 Water vapor is the other critical atmospheric component governing global temperature.
 A powerful greenhouse gas itself, water vapor also condenses to form clouds which in turn can reflect solar energy into space (high clouds) or trap heat at the surface (low clouds).

 The release of carbon dioxide through burning of fossil fuels has increased significantly in historic times, leading to an enhanced greenhouse effect that is warming the planet.
 In addtion, the by products of hydrocarbon combustion enter the air we breathe, posing health hazards and potentially affecting climate by changing the radiation balance of the atmosphere by absorbing or reflecting incoming solar energy.

 - CDIAC: Carbon Dioxide Information Analysis Center (more info)

-The Warming of the Earth: A Beginner's Guide to Understanding the Issue of Global Warming (more info)
+The Warming of the Earth: A Beginner's Guide to Understanding the Issue of Global Warming ( This site may be offline. )